f/graphql.js/README.md

 ![merge](./resources/graphql-merge.gif)

+> This GIF shows a **before/after** case to make an example how query merging changes the performance.

 `graphql.js` supports **query merging** that allows you to collect all the requests into one request.

 Assume we've these queries on server, define them just like before we do: